itential/itential-automation-start/README.md

     - [Output](#output)
   - [Example Usage](#example-usage)

-## Overview
-A Github action that will trigger Itential automations.

 ## Prerequisites
 An Itential account is required to get credentials needed to configure the Github Actions.
 In order to utilize this action, you would need to have an active `Itential Automation Platform` (IAP).\
 If you are an existing customer, please contact your Itential account team for additional details.
 For new customers interested in an Itential trial, please click [here](https://www.itential.com/get-started/) to request one.

-## Supported Itential Automation Platform(IAP) Versions
+## Supported Itential Automation Platform Versions
 * 2022.1
 * 2021.2
 * 2021.1